How Does the Gate Work?

 Both Gates will be locked open in the event of a snow or ice storm.

 To avoid misunderstandings and reduce the risk of accidents, the Board wishes to reiterate a long standing policy regarding mishaps with the gates.
 Whether you hit the gate or the gate hits you, you will be responsible for any and all damage, unless there is verifiable proof of a gate malfunction.
 Please approach the gates with care, as they are slow moving.
-A red indicator light is located at the out-going gate to signal when the gate is closing.
-Do not drive through the gate when the light is red!
 When functioning properly, the gate may close as you pass through if you were not the one to cause the gate to open.
 In other words, if the gate is open prior to your approach, you should not assume that it will necessarily remain open as you pass through.
 Please be cautious and exercise good judgment.

 Unfortunately, accidents do happen.
 If you are involved in an accident with the gate, please note the day and time of the incident so that we can review the video recording of it.
 You will be provided an opportunity to meet with the Board to discuss damages.